Tuesday, August 20, 2024

 He had been charged with forgery, theft, and aggravated criminal invasion of computer privacy, all of which are felonies.
 But those charges were dismissed as part of a plea agreement he reached with the Hancock County District Attorney’s Office.

-The town of Gouldsboro didn't fire him, he resigned and was hired by the town of Winter Harbor last fall, but was soon fired when they learned of the charges.
-I'm not surprised that Tatum McLean got no jail time.
+The town of Gouldsboro didn't fire Tatum McLean; he resigned and was hired by the town of Winter Harbor last fall, but was soon fired when they learned of the charges.
+I'm not surprised that he got no jail time.
 The plea was accepted by Justice Harold (Hal) Stewart II.